-As an example, we’re often asked if it’s possible to effectively support 1:3 ratios on the INPUT voltage range (classic 90-265Vac) with a single-stage resonant converter and without jumpers.
+As an example, we’re often asked if it’s possible to effectively support 1:3 ratios on the input voltage range (classic 90-265Vac) with a single-stage resonant converter and without jumpers.

-The answer is NO: for supporting a similar input voltage range, a second stage is needed (boost or PFC, indeed often required by standards) or a capacitive voltage doubler have to be implemented on the input, which also requires a removable jumper to switch from the 90-130V range to 190-265V.
+The answer is NO: for supporting a similar input voltage range, a second stage is needed (boost or PFC, indeed often required by standards) or a capacitive voltage doubler has to be implemented on the input, which also requires a removable jumper to switch from the 90-130V range to 190-265V.

 Applications with a wide OUTPUT voltage range are a little less critical.
-1:3 ratios are achievable with good results, as shown in this example: LLC tank with 15…48Vdc_out that we designed for NXP back in 2013.
+1:3 ratios are achievable with good results, as shown in this example: LLC tank with 15-48Vdc_out that we designed for NXP back in 2013.

-Though, in the next paragraphs we show you a better solution.
+However, in the next paragraphs we show you a better solution.

 A capacitive voltage doubler can be implemented on the input in order to support the extended range.

-The LLC topology’s trade-off
+The LCC topology’s trade-off

 For applications with a wide output voltage range, such as power supplies for LED strings of variable lengths (also with deep dimming) or high-performance battery chargers, the LCC topology is undoubtedly the most suitable.

-It’s no secret that, if developing a well optimized LLC tank with its wound components is less trivial than people generally think, the LCC topology is significantly more expensive and time-consuming.
+It’s no secret that, if developing a well-optimized LLC tank with its wound components is less trivial than people generally think, the LCC topology is significantly more expensive and time-consuming.

 Now we’re ready to support you also if you go for the LCC topology.